 AICL primarily distributes its products through companies in the Saga plc Group, the AA and the RAC.
 By far the largest portion of AICL's written premium is Saga branded motor insurance business.
-As part of a strategic decision to cease provision of underwriting capacity to the AA, AICL ceased writing policies on AA Insurance Service motor and home panels from 31 January 2023.
+As part of a strategic decision to cease provision of underwriting capacity to the AA, AICL ceased writing new or renewed policies on AA Insurance Service motor and home panels from 31 January 2023.
+Exposure has persisted throughout the year as the existing book comes up for renewal.